bingothon/restream-layouts/README.md

-# nodecg-vue-ts-template
+# Layouts for Bingothon

-Template for NodeCG bundles that use Vue.js and TypeScript.
+Based on Vue and ts template [here](https://github.com/zoton2/nodecg-vue-ts-template)